Not really, not completely, and definitely not securely.

 Consider running a registry scan.
 I’m not a big fan of registry cleaners, but this is a case where they might remove additional information you don’t want left behind, and the cost of failure (an unbootable machine) is relatively low.
 You may want to take an image backup prior to the cleaning, in case you want to be able to recover from that worst-case scenario.

 Turn off some system files

 Set your virtual memory to zero and delete the paging files.
 Turn off Hibernation and remove the hibernation file.

 Turn off System Restore.

-All of these can contain private information, and can be turned back on by the machine’s new owner should they so desire.
+All of these files could contain private information, and could be turned back on by the machine’s new owner should they so desire.

 Securely erase the empty space

-By default, just deleting files doesn’t overwrite the data, and it could still be recovered.
+Merely deleting files doesn’t overwrite the data, so it could still be recovered.
 Tools like Drive Wiper actually overwrite all of the unused space on your hard drive with random data to completely remove all traces of what had been stored there before.

 That’s about as good as you can get using this approach.